|

 These are schemes that will pay an income to an individual

-at retirement age and are taxed as earned income.
+at retirement age as an annuity and are taxed as earned income.
 Employees,

 Directors (Schedule E) and the employer can fund occupational